 • Israel passes amendments to the Public Health Protection Act (Food) to ease and reduce the regulatory burden on food importation.
-Among the amendments is an importation track called the "European Track" which will come into force on January 1, 2023. • New temporary provision easing the importation of certain sensitive foods, "Public Health Protection Act Food (Certificate of Release for Certain Sensitive Foods) (Temporary Provision)- 2022." • Cancellation of the additional requirements for importing and releasing food products imported without direct contact with the manufacturer.
+Amongst the amendments is an additional importation track called the "European Track".
+The amendment will come into force on January 1, 2023.